Abdiweli Sheikh Ahmed: Anti-terrorism law

-In April 2014, Prime Minister Ahmed announced that the Cabinet had submitted a new anti-terrorism law to the federal parliament for approval.
-The bill is expected to help the central authorities eliminate Al-Shabaab and other groups that are engaged in terror-related activities by enabling the government to hold such extremist outfits legally accountable for their actions.
-MPs deliberated on the counter-terrorism law over the following weeks, before repealing it for inconsistencies.
-As part of a broader security sector reform, the Cabinet later unanimously approved the anti-terrorism bill on 10 July 2014.
+In April 2014, Prime Minister Ahmed announced that the Cabinet had introduced a new anti-terrorism law to the federal parliament for approval.
+The bill aimed to empower the central authorities to legally address extremist groups, including Al-Shabaab, and other organizations involved in terror-related activities.
+The bill underwent parliamentary deliberation over subsequent weeks but was later repealed due to inconsistencies.
+As part of broader security sector reforms, the Cabinet unanimously approved the anti-terrorism bill on 10 July 2014.

 2014 Work Plan

-In May 2014, Prime Minister Ahmed presented to the Federal Parliament his administration's Work Plan for the 2014 calendar year, the first such annual document since the start of the civil war in the early 1990s.
-The government plan was developed within the framework of Vision 2016, and in line with the New Deal Compact and the Peace and Stabilisation Goals.
-It emphasizes strengthening the military's ongoing security operations, judiciary reform, national foreign policy review, federalization, establishing inclusive political processes, economic development, mobilizing domestic revenue, enhancing social services delivery, and increasing the government's institutional capacity.
+In May 2014, Prime Minister Ahmed presented his administration's Work Plan for the 2014 calendar year to the Federal Parliament.
+This marked the first annual document of its kind since the civil war's onset in the early 1990s.
+Aligned with Vision 2016, the New Deal Compact, and the Peace and Stabilisation Goals, the plan prioritized various aspects including security operations, judiciary reform, foreign policy review, federalization, political inclusivity, economic development, revenue mobilization, improved social services, and enhanced institutional capacity.